Human-Inspired Framework to Accelerate Reinforcement Learning: Introduction

-\textbf{Contribution:} This paper introduces a framework for Teacher-Assisted exploration in RL.
-It systematically aids the RL agent's learning process by providing progressively challenging auxiliary goals alongside the main goal.
+In this paper, we have extended our method originally introduced in \citep{beikmohammadi2023ta}, focusing on the framework for Teacher-Assisted exploration in RL.
+Our framework systematically aids the RL agent's learning process by providing progressively challenging auxiliary goals alongside the main goal.
 These auxiliary goals are incorporated by introducing an assistant reward in conjunction with the target reward, managed through an annealing function, creating a sequential progression of Markov decision processes (MDPs).
 The agent alternates between learning each auxiliary goal for a single iteration, leveraging the acquired knowledge to expedite mastery of the main goal.
 This approach eliminates the need for defining numerous separate MDPs with similar distributions.
-Importantly, our framework is algorithm-agnostic and compatible with various RL methods, including value-based, policy-based, tabular, and deep-RL approaches.
-We demonstrate its effectiveness in intuitive scenarios using tabular algorithms and validate its efficiency through extensive deep-RL experiments on control problems (refer to Section \ref{section5}).
-The results indicate that our method accelerates learning, particularly in challenging tasks, without increasing computational complexity.
-Our code is available in \url{https://github.com/AliBeikmohammadi/TA-Explore}.
+Importantly, our framework is algorithm-agnostic and compatible with various RL methods, including value-based, policy-based, tabular, and deep RL approaches.

+While the core concept was briefly outlined in our prior paper \citep{beikmohammadi2023ta}, here we not only provide a comprehensive exposition of our methodology but also significantly extend our experimental validation.
+Specifically, we augment our evaluation by incorporating both linear and non-linear control problems, thus demonstrating the versatility and effectiveness of our approach across varied domains.
+Furthermore, to ascertain the efficiency of our methodology, we conduct a comparative analysis with state-of-the-art deep RL algorithms (refer to Section \ref{section5}).
+This comparative evaluation serves to underscore the efficacy of our proposed method in accelerating learning, particularly in challenging tasks, without increasing computational complexity.

+Additionally, in this paper, we undertake an extensive literature review, delving deeply into existing efforts aimed at addressing the sample efficiency problem in RL.
+By contextualizing our work within the broader landscape of RL research, we elucidate the novelty and significance of our contributions, underscoring the advancements made by our framework in ameliorating the sample efficiency challenge.

+To facilitate reproducibility and further research in this domain, we have made our code publicly available at \url{https://github.com/AliBeikmohammadi/TA-Explore}.